tishyachauhan/Library-Management-using-SQL/README.md

 - **Identify Members with Overdue Books**: Find members with books overdue beyond `30 days`.
 - **Update Book Status on Return**: Implement a stored procedure to update book status when returned.
 - **Branch Performance Report**: Generate a summary report for branches, including books issued, returned, and revenue.
-- **CTAS: Create a Table of Active Members**: Store members who issued at least one book in the last `2 months`.
+- **CTAS: Create a Table of Active Members**: Store members who issued at least one book in the last `10 months`.
 - **Find Employees with the Most Book Issues Processed**: Identify the top `3 employees` who processed the most book issues.
-- **Identify Members Issuing High-Risk Books**: Find members who issued books marked as "damaged" multiple times.
-- **Stored Procedure to Manage Book Issuance**: Implement a stored procedure to check book availability and update status on issue.
 - **CTAS: Identify Overdue Books & Calculate Fines**: Create a table storing members with overdue books and calculate fines.

 ## Reports